CharlvdM/CV_implot/README.md

 # ImPlot

+Disclaimer: This is my copy of the ImPlot repository found here: https://github.com/epezent/implot.git.
+The copy is needed to enable my own updates without interfering with the actual ImPlot repo.
+The rest of this README is as it was written by the author.

 ImPlot is an immediate mode, GPU accelerated plotting library for [Dear ImGui](https://github.com/ocornut/imgui).
 It aims to provide a first-class API that ImGui fans will love.
 ImPlot is well suited for visualizing program data in real-time or creating interactive plots, and requires minimal code to integrate.
 Just like ImGui, it does not burden the end user with GUI state management, avoids STL containers and C++ headers, and has no external dependencies except for ImGui itself.

 <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots3/controls.gif" width="270"> <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots3/dnd.gif" width="270"> <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots3/pie.gif" width="270">